Usage

 Here's an example from the attribute documentation of the <mdui-slider> component:

-The name attribute of this component has both HTML and JavaScript properties, and the reflect column indicates that if the JavaScript property is updated, the HTML attribute will also be updated.
+The name attribute of this component has both HTML and JavaScript properties, and the reflect column means that updating the JavaScript property also updates the HTML attribute.
 However, the value attribute does not reflect changes from the JavaScript property to the HTML attribute.
 The labelFormatter property only exists as a JavaScript property.

 Methods